Labjot98/Spotify-UI-clone/README.md

 - CSS (Flexbox, Transitions)
 - Git & GitHub

+## Responsiveness

+This project is **not fully responsive** yet and is best viewed on **desktop/laptop screens**
+(e.g. MacBook Air 13-inch).
+Mobile and tablet responsiveness will be added in future updates.

 ## Note
 This project is for **educational purposes only**.
 All design inspiration belongs to **Spotify**.